 According to Susan Slusser of the San Fransisco Chronicle the A's have traded All-Star pitcher Trevor Cahill to the Arizona Diamondbacks for prospects.
 This move is in keeping with the A's philosophy as they look towards a future that involves moving to San Jose.
 As Slusser had previously reported the A's are looking to trade many of their recent All-Stars, "to get back younger players in return than those they dealt.
 They aren’t hiding the fact that the players they’d be looking for are ones who’d be playing in any potential new stadium.
 The soonest the A’s could get a stadium completed would be in three years, for the 2015 season.
 So Double-A players, maybe even high Class-A players could be on their wish lists, conceivably."

 Santiago has been tied to several major league markets including Los Angeles, New York, Washington DC, and Boston.
 The Red Sox may be in position to sign Santiago after previously signing him to a ten day contract in 2008.
-To date that ten day deal represents the strongest move made by an MLB team to recruit the long time baseball fan since 1989.
+To date that ten day deal represents the strongest move made by an MLB team to recruit the long time baseball fan since the 1989 World Series.

 Despite the Red Sox strong financial commitment some speculate that Santiago might sign with Washington, where he keeps a residence, in order to be closer to his family.